NaderNarcisse/Blog_Bachelor/README.md

 # Blog_Bachelor
-School Project Javascript and Node.js
+School Project using Javascript and Node.js